 Positive thinking: Thinking is an energy resource and can change the world in area after area - or your part of it.
 It depends.
 Perhaps tapping into this great resource can work for various successes.
 Christopher Hansard teaches how to use such positive thinking for great ends, including living well enough.
 (Hansard 2004)

-❋ Learn to expect good fortune a lot - don't just wish for it.
+◎ You may learn to expect good fortune a lot, and don't just wish feebly for it.

 Smith, Carolyn D., ed, et al. Hilgard's Introduction to Psychology.
 14th ed.
 Belmont: Thomson Wadsworth, 2003.

 Wiseman, Richard.
 The Luck Factor.
 London: Arrow Books, 2004.